 How to Use It

 A lot of AHA solutions will have PHAs in them in order to clean up the surface-level debris AHAs miss.
 Sometimes, PHAs are added as an extra exfoliating factor to a non-exfoliating product (see Herbivore's Bakuchiol, $54, below) so the dead skin cells are washed away and the properties of the product—usually a serum—can be seen.
 And sometimes, PHAs are the main selling point.

 The Best Products With PHA

 We were massive fans of Lixir when it first launched (and not only because it's the most Instagrammable brand since Glossier) because it offers pared-back formulas without a load of fluff or filler ingredients.
 This night serum chips away at the build-up of dead skin cells on the surface, so it is perfect if your skin appears to be wearing a winter coat of dullness.

-There's a lot going on in this formula, so I wouldn't recommend using it every day—and definitely not if your skin is super sensitive.
-But it contains a blend of AHAs, BHAs, and PHAs that seem to be having a remarkable effect on clearing up cases of acne.
+There's a lot going on in this formula, so we wouldn't recommend using it every day—and definitely not if your skin is super sensitive.
+But, it contains a blend of AHAs, BHAs, and PHAs that seem to be having a remarkable effect on clearing up cases of acne.
 Just go steady.

-By buffing away layers of dead skin and encouraging skin density, these pads do a great job at making skin look and feel evener.
+By buffing away layers of dead skin and encouraging skin density, these pads do a great job at making skin look and feel more even.
 They'll also help lock in water from the atmosphere to amp up that glossy smoothness of supermodel skin.

 If you haven't heard of bakuchiol, most of what you need to know is that it's a non-photosensitive, gentler version of a retinol.
-In this serum—which is safe for even the most sensitive of skin, although you should always do a patch test—it's been combined with PHAs so it doesn't just increase cell turnover, but sloughs off the dead skin that results from it.
+This serum—which is safe for even the most sensitive of skin, although you should always do a patch test—has been combined with PHAs so it doesn't just increase cell turnover, but sloughs off the dead skin that results from it.